 A tone of voice guide doesn’t need to be complicated and long for it to be useful.
 In fact, the simpler and more accessible you can keep it, the better.

-As a start, we would recommend that it contains just three sections: a definition of your voice, a brand dictionary, and some objective examples.
+As a start, we'd recommend that it contains just three sections: a definition of your voice, a brand dictionary, and some objective examples.